ini-bdds/bdqc/README.rst

 Only the results of the image-processing plugin are relevant to anomaly detection.

+Thus, the statistics analyzed during `Between-file Analysis`_ typically come from a subset of all the plugins run during `Within-file Analysis`_.

 Flattening
 ----------

 A plugin's output can be (almost) anything representable as JSON_ data.
 In particular, the "statistic(s)" produced by a plugin need not be scalars (numbers and strings); they can be compound data like matrices or sets.
-However, currently only scalar statistics are used in subsequent analysis.
+However, only scalar statistics are (currently) used in subsequent analysis.

+Since JSON_ includes compound types (Object and Array), it supports the creation of hierarchical data representations.
-Since JSON_ is inherently hierarchical (because it supports compound types), the individual statistics in plugins' summaries are necessarily identified by *paths* in the JSON_ data.
+Thus, the individual (scalar) statistics in plugins' summaries are necessarily identified by *paths* in the JSON_ data.
 For example, the following excerpt of output from the `bdqc.builtin.tabular`_ plugin's analysis of *one file* shows some of the many statistics it produces: